Queen-Zikalala/phone-book/README.md

 #phoneBookWeb
 (1) Is a angular 14 application
-(2) Connects to phone-book-service for http requests (3) command to run is: ng s
+(2) Connects to phone-book-service for http requests (3) install node modules command is: npm i
+(4) command to run is: ng s
-(4) User can add entry to phonebook by using Post method (5) User can get list of entries by using Get method (6) User can search by name
+(5) User can add entry to phonebook by using Post method (6) User can get list of entries by using Get method (7) User can search by name
-(7) Uses ngx-datatable library
+(8) Uses ngx-datatable library